-Our beloved guinea pig died earlier in the spring 2013.
+Our beloved guinea pig died early in the spring 2013.
 She was a very nice pig.
-I miss her wheeks!
-A wheek is the loud excited noise guinea pigs make when they are excited!
+I miss her wheeks! ~ the loud noise from excitement!
 Wheek, Wheek!
 Peggy is also the name of the woman who gave us our new pet!
-Peggy the human (an Iowa State professor) and I connected via Craigs List.
-She was listing free guinea pigs but the babies were all taken, so Arin and I got the momma!
+Peggy the human (an Iowa State professor) and I connected via Craigs List (used it many times!)
+She was listing free guinea pigs, but the babies were all taken, so Arin and I got the momma!

-Arin (my daughter, whose shirt you see) named the pig Einstein, can you guess why?
-But, again I preferred to call her Peggy.
+Arin (my daughter, whose striped yellow shirt you see) named the pig Einstein, can you guess why?
+But, I preferred to call her Peggy.
+So she has two names, like many a great pet!
 She lived for several years after her arrival to our home.
-She really was a great pet.
 Back to the post Amy:

 When you’re looking for work or are changing jobs or even careers, consider your volunteer activities.
 If they’re not on your resume or professional profile, stop right now and describe them!
 You can incorporate those skills and abilities into your next position or you can enhance them now with your work!
 Wheek, Wheek!